How the Internet of Things can transform customer experiences

 More personalised experiences

-Offering personalised product and services is another way to win over customers, and connected technology could bring this to the next level.
+Offering personalised products and services is another way to win over customers, and connected technology could bring this to the next level.
 Paul Winsor, director of market development and retail at software company Qlik, says that big data is letting companies offer customers tailored experiences.

 "Across all sectors, IoT is helping organisations connect with their customers or citizens in more ways than ever before, paving the way for the most targeted and personalised experience to date.
 The best way for organisations to provide the ultimate level of customer service is to combine these new sources of IoT data with traditional data and analytics.
 We're helping one of the UK's leading energy suppliers do just that with its smart meters," he says.